zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 player in this all: the Roast repo.
 Any new tests added to it would fail on the frozen release branch, so there might be a need to make a "for release" branch of Roast as well.

-#### Expect the Unexpected

-While point releases are rare, cutting them is error-prone due to lack of explicit "Point Release Release Guide" or a bot that knows how to do them.

-I plan to teach the release bot to be able to know how to cut a point release.

 ## Conclusion